 - Led control of the largest outbreak of multidrug-resistant tuberculosis ever to occur in the United States by creating a tuberculosis control program that is a model for the United States and the world, with intensive community outreach, clinical excellence, effective integration of health care and public health, ongoing analysis and publication of key epidemiologic and program aspects, and rigorous accountability (1990-1996).

-President and Chief Executive Officer, Resolve to Save Lives, an initiative housed at Vital Strategies.
+President and Chief Executive Officer, Resolve to Save Lives.
 2017 – present

 Director, Centers for Disease Control and Prevention (CDC).
 2009 – 2017